What Robin Wall Kimmerer's line means on an ordinary Tuesday.

 Kimmerer writes, in Braiding Sweetgrass, about the Potawatomi agricultural tradition called the Three Sisters: corn, beans, and squash grown together in the same mound.
 The corn grows tall and gives the beans a pole to climb.
 The beans fix nitrogen in the soil, feeding all three.
 The squash spreads low and wide, shading out weeds and holding the soil's moisture.

 Each plant does something no single plant could do alone.
 The yield of the trio is higher than the sum of each grown separately.
 The arrangement is older than the research confirming it, and the research confirming it is unambiguous.
-This is what mutual names.
-Not a sentiment.
-An arrangement.
+This is what mutual actually names: an arrangement that produces what no single plant could produce on its own.

-Mutual flourishing is not another practice app, not a new productivity stack, not a weekend retreat to buy.
-The wellness marketplace can only sell the buyable versions of well-being; mutual flourishing is not one of them.
-It does not require any new equipment and does not scale into a seven-figure personal brand.
+Mutual flourishing is not another practice app or productivity stack, and it is not a weekend retreat to buy.
+The wellness marketplace can only sell the buyable versions of well-being, and this is not one of them.
+It does not require new equipment and does not scale into a seven-figure personal brand.
 That is not a critique of the marketplace; a marketplace can only sell what a shelf can hold.
-The relational claim describes what a life looks like when it is held by people, places, practices, and work that hold back.
+The relational claim describes what a life is like when it is held by people, places, practices, and work that hold back.
 None of that fits on a shelf.

 It is also not a moral exam.
 The six moves above are not pass-fail.
 Most of us are doing some of them and not others, and the point is not to score the list but to notice which ones have been quietly starving.